coatyio/coaty-examples/hello-world/js/README.md

 `LogController._observeAdvertiseLog`), stores them in the database log collection and advertises a corresponding `DatabaseChange` object.

-The monitor component observes these Advertise events and in return queries the list of `Log` objects containing the top 100 log entries order descendingly by log date, then ascendingly by log level.
+The monitor component observes Advertise events for `DatabaseChange` objects and in return queries the list of `Log` objects containing the top 100 log entries order descendingly by log date, then ascendingly by log level.

 This query event is satifies by the service component which responds with